Simon Fraser, 15th Lord Lovat: Later life

 Lord Lovat was a stalwart of the Inverness Highland aristocracy.
-In 1942 he was appointed a Deputy lieutenant of the county, and two years later a Justice of the Peace.
+In 1942 he was appointed a Deputy Lieutenant (post-nominal "DL") of the county, and two years later a Justice of the Peace.
 Lord Lovat made a full recovery from the severe wounds he had received in France but was unable to return to the army (he transferred to the reserve in 1949).
 In early 1945 Churchill sent him to Moscow as his envoy in a Parliamentary delegation to pay his respect to Stalin and the Presidium.
 Churchill notes in the final volume of his biography of the Second World War that at the crucial meeting with Stalin and President Roosevelt at Yalta in 1945 when the boundaries of Europe were being discussed Stalin kept coming back again and again, in conversation, to military questions: Stalin said he had acquired a new interest in life, says Churchill, an interest in military affairs.
-"He liked young military fighters like Lord Lovat". ref: WC: the Second World War, volume VI, p.
-344 Yalta finale.
+"He liked young military fighters like Lord Lovat".
 Winston Churchill requested that he become Captain of the Honourable Corps of Gentlemen-at-Arms in the House of Lords; however, Lord Lovat declined the offer and in 1945 joined the Government as Parliamentary Under-Secretary of State for Foreign Affairs, "becoming responsible for the functions of the Ministry of Economic Warfare when these were taken over by the Foreign Office", resigning upon Winston Churchill's election defeat.
 In 1946 he was made a Commander of the Venerable Order of Saint John.
 His formal retirement from the army came on 16 June 1962, he retained the honorary rank of brigadier.

 Lord Lovat's involvement in politics continued throughout his life, in the House of Lords where he spoke on Scottish Affairs and served in the Inverness County Council for the next forty-two years where he pressed for modernising improvements.
-He also devoted much of his time to the family estates of 250,000 acres in the highlands and to Fraser Clan affairs.
+He also devoted much of his time to the family estates of 250,000 acres in the Highlands and to Fraser Clan affairs.
 He bred a pedigree herd of shorthorn cattle and was an international judge of cattle travelling widely to Canada, America, Latin America and Australia in that regard.
 He lectured on agronomy and loved racing.
 He was chieftain of Lovat Shinty Club, the local shinty team which bears his family name.
 Lord Lovat experienced a great deal of sadness in his final years; two of his sons predeceased him in accidents within days of each other.
 In 1994, a year before his death, the family's traditional residence, Beaufort Castle, was sold by his eldest son, Simon Fraser, to pay inheritance taxes.

 Lord Lovat's second son, Kim, played the pipes at Lord Lovat's funeral.